Improwised/jovVix/README.md

 # Developer

   ## Guide:
- If you're a developer looking to contribute or modify Jovvix, here is a brief guide to get started:
+ If you're a developer looking to contribute or modify jovVix, here is a brief guide to get started:
   [Getting started](#getting-started-for-local-setup-from-source) OR, you could just docker-compose up

   ### Code Structure Overview: